willmorrison1/daRt/README.md

 #> [1] TRUE
 ```

-but by processing in parts, the latter (Option 2) - produced by 'statVals1' - has a smaller memory footprint as the stats are calculated for each band separately.
-When inter-band stats are required, the example can be adapted to iterate over e.g. 'iters' or 'variablesRB3D'.
+but by processing in parts, the latter (Option 2) - produced by
+‘statVals1’ - has a smaller memory footprint as the stats are
+calculated for each band separately.
+When inter-band stats are required,
+the example can be adapted to iterate over e.g. ‘iters’ or
+‘variablesRB3D’.